 Karnak Temple Luxor in East bank of Luxor indeed is one of the greatest temples all over Egypt.
 Thebes was the capital of New Kingdom Egypt.
-In fact, the temple grown in importance throughout the Middle Kingdom, when it was a sanctuary of the god, Montu.
-Moreover, Karnak Temple Luxor and Luxor temple together known as Waset.
+In fact, the temple grown in importance throughout the Middle Kingdom.
+The temple was in fact a sanctuary of the god, Montu.
+Moreover, Karnak Temple and Luxor temple together known as Waset.
 Thebes was the later Greek name for the town.
 The history of Karnak Temple Luxor and its gods told in three performances.
 They are in different languages each evening in a spectacular Sound and Light Show.
-In fact, Karnak Temple Luxor has the biggest temple complex in the world.
+In fact, Karnak Temple in Luxor has the biggest temple complex in the world.

-Furthermore, it covers an area of 100 hectares and there is nowhere more impressive to the first-time visitor.
+Furthermore, it covers an area of 100 hectares.
+In fact, there is nowhere more impressive to the first-time visitor.
 Much of it restored during the last century.
-In ancient times, Karnak Temple Luxor known as Ipet-isut, “The most select of places”.
-Karnak Temple Luxor and Luxor temple built along two axes (east-west and north-south).
+In ancient times, Karnak temple known as Ipet-isut, “The most select of places”.
+Karnak temple and Luxor temple built along two axes (east-west and north-south).
 They are with the original Middle Kingdom shrines.
-Furthermore, they built on a mound in the center of what is now called the Temple of Amun.
+Furthermore, they built on a mound in the center of which now called the Temple of Amun.
 On the west side there is the entrance to Karnak Temple Luxor which used visitors.
 It was once a quay built by Ramses II to give access via a canal to the river Nile.
 This is where boats carrying statues of the gods.
 They would arrive and departed from the temple during festivals.
 They are such as Opet.

 It is from where the cult statue of Amun would leave on its weekly tour of the west bank Temples.
 The temples are such as Deir El Bahri and Medinet Habu.
 There are many names of kings on the quay.
 Each records the levels of inundations during their reigns.
-On the right of Karnak Temple Luxor, in front of the first pylon, is a small barque shrine.
-In fact, it built by Hakor and used as a resting place during the gods’ processional journey to and from the river.
+On the right of Karnak temple, in front of the first pylon, is a small barque shrine.
+In fact, it built by Hakor.
+It used as a resting place during the gods’ processional journey to and from the river.
 Moreover, an avenue of ram-headed sphinxes leads to the massive front of the first pylon.
-Each one holds a statue of the king, Ramses II, in its paws (later usurped by Pinudjem ).
-The sphinxes of Karnak Temple Luxor were indeed fantastic beasts with the body of a lion and the head of a ram, a symbol of the god Amun.
+Each one holds a statue of the king Ramses II in its paws.
+It later usurped by Pinudjem.
+The sphinxes of Karnak temple indeed fantastic beasts with the body of a lion.
+They also have head of a ram and a symbol of the god Amun.

-The second pylon of Karnak Temple Luxor built by Horemheb.
-It was not completed until the reign of Seti I. In fact, Seti’s son Ramses II built two colossal statues of himself which stood in front of the pylon gate.
-Moreover, a third statue of Ramses II still stands in situ and has also a tiny statue of his daughter Bent’anta between its feet.
-In fact, this statue was later usurped by Ramses VI and then also by the High Priest Pinudjem I. Inside the walls of this pylon there are many of the sandstone talatat blocks.
+The second pylon of Karnak temple built by Horemheb.
+It not completed until the reign of Seti First.
+In fact, Seti’s son Ramses II built two colossal statues of himself which stood in front of the pylon gate.
+Moreover, a third statue of Ramses II still stands in situ.
+It also has a tiny statue of his daughter Bent’anta between its feet.
+In fact, this statue later usurped by Ramses VI and then also by the High Priest Pinudjem First.
+Inside the walls of this pylon there are many of the sandstone talatat blocks.
 They are from the Akhenaten temple.
 Furthermore, they reused as infill in the construction of the walls.
-The entrance of the second pylon of Karnak Temple Luxor is the famous hypo-style hall.
+The entrance of the second pylon of Karnak Temple is the famous hypo-style hall.
 It stands among its 134 gigantic columns.

 The center 12 columns are larger (21 m tall) and also open papyrus capitals.
 They maybe intended to symbolize the original “mound of creation”.
 The other 122 columns are smaller (15 m).
 They closed capitals.
 They also perhaps represent the swamp which surrounded the mound.
 The hypo-style hall begun by Amenhotep III who built the side walls.
 The side walls are close off the space between the second and third pylons.
-In fact, it was not completed until the reign of Seti I. Seti I carved his beautiful raised reliefs around the walls of the northern half. moreover, his son Ramses II completed the decoration of the southern half of the walls and pillars.
+In fact, it was not completed until the reign of Seti First.
+Seti I carved his beautiful raised reliefs around the walls of the northern half.
+Moreover, his son Ramses II completed the decoration of the southern half.
+In fact, it was of the walls and pillars.
 He often over carved his father’s reliefs.
-It is with his own crude sunk relief carvings including temple foundation rituals.
+It features his own crude sunk relief carvings including temple foundation rituals.
 “Ramses the Great” was not indeed going to forgotten.

 Both Seti and Ramses indeed left fine examples of temple ritual.
 They also did the relationship of the pharaohs with their gods.
 Accounts of their battle exploits carved around the outer walls.
 It was Ramses who added a roof of stone slabs to the hall.
 The pillars are close together and it’s difficult to get an overview of the hypo style hall.
-When it was in use the spaces between the columns would have filled with statues of gods and kings.
-Looking back at the hypo style hall from beyond the third pylon we can see just how high it must once have been.
-The third pylon of Karnak Temple Luxor built by Amenhotep III.
+When it used the spaces between the columns filled with statues of gods and kings.
+Looking back at the hypo style hall from beyond the third pylon we can see how high it once was.
+The third pylon of Karnak temple built by Amenhotep III.
 Many reused blocks found inside the third pylon from buildings.
-They are now reconstructed in the open air museum.
+They now reconstructed in the open air museum.

 It later restored and added to by various pharaohs.
 It includes his daughter Hatshepsut who built two red granite obelisks here.
 One of which still remains, and the pyramidion of the other lies on its side near the sacred lake.
 The texts on Hatshepsut’s obelisk give important details.
 Details are about the monument building.
 It is from a single piece of granite and gilded with the finest gold.
 It dedicated to her father Amun and it attempts to legitimize her claim to the throne.
 Not much remains of the sixth pylon which built by Hatshepsut’s successor, Thutmose III.
 Apart from texts giving details of captured prisoners on its lower walls.
 The area before the sanctuary contains two beautiful pillars.
 They sometimes called the pillars of the north and south, erected by Thutmose III.